-- Once the trip has been approved and all appropriate paper work completed, the Motor Pool will be notified and the availability of the vehicle will be established. - 2.
-The Office of the Vice President of Instruction is responsible for notifying college instructors that the identified students are participating in a school sponsored activity; however, this notification does not diminish the student's obligation to communicate with his/her instructor concerning the absence, nor does a school sponsored activity absolve the student of his/her responsibility for all work missed as a result of the sponsored activity. - 3.
-The vehicle and keys may be picked up from the Motor Pool at the designated time and all bus keys and cards may be picked up from the office of the Assistant to the President.
+- 1. Once the trip has been approved, the Motor Pool will be notified and the availability of the vehicle will be established. - 2.
+Coaches and/or Program Directors are responsible for notifying college instructors that the identified students are participating in a school sponsored activity; however, this notification does not diminish the student's obligation to communicate with his/her instructor concerning the absence, nor does a school sponsored activity absolve the student of his/her responsibility for all work missed as a result of the sponsored activity. - 3.
+The vehicle and keys may be picked up from the Motor Pool at the designated time and all bus keys and cards may be picked up from the office of the Chief of Staff.
 Courtesy cards (credit cards) may be obtained as appropriate in the Business Office.